-It’s disappointing that many restaurants no longer accompany shellfish like shrimp and crab with this iconic American dipping sauce.
-Nowadays it comes with no zing, apparently generated by an app designed to impress foodies rather than people.
+It’s sad that many restaurants no longer accompany shellfish like shrimp and crab with this iconic American dipping sauce.
+Nowadays what they bring seems bland and sort of pointless, completely lacking “zing”.

 Yeah, I get it.
 Shellfish flesh has a delicate flavor.
 And there is nothing subtle about this sauce.
 Some, therefore, conclude it overpowers the shellfish.

 I call shenanigans.
-Dip some in the sauce, dip another forkful in the drawn butter.
+Dip some in the sauce.
+Dip the next bite in butter.
 Repeat.
 Everything comes together in a rising “Kumbaya!” crescendo.
 Stop overthinking things.
 This is good.
 Crab is good.
 You’re harshing my mellow.

 And for those of you who know me, I can read your mind.
 Yes, the above paragraph is largely directed at my wife.